Ifeanyichukwu-DA/Covid-19-Data-Exploration-using-SQL/README.md

 ![](Query7.jpg)

-I had mortality rate and case fatality rate sliced by year and month to show monthly cases and deaths.
+I had the mortality rate and case fatality rate sliced by year and month to show monthly cases and deaths.
 The mortality and case fatality rates were rounded to 4 decimal places so as to allow for readability as the original value is longer.
 ***

 ### _To show the dates of the first recorded cases and the number of cases recorded_